-The present public tender offer gives ALTRAN's minority shareholders an immediate access to liquidity, along with a premium of 24.7% to the last quoted price preceding the announcement and 31.6% to the average share price during the 60 days preceding the announcement.
+The present public tender offer gives ALTRAN's minority shareholders an immediate access to liquidity, along with a premium of 24.7% to the last quoted price preceding the announcement and 31.6% to the average share price during the 60 days preceding the announcement and is strictly equal to that paid to shareholders organised around APAX PARTNERS within the framework of the acquisition of share blocks on 2 July 2019.

-The Offer price also shows a 4.2% premium to the upper end of the DCF valuation range (Scenario 1), which is based on an ambitious business plan and, in our view, represents full value for ALTRAN without factoring in any execution risk.
+The Offer price also shows a 2.4% premium to the upper end of the DCF valuation range (Scenario 1), which is based on an ambitious business plan and, in our view, represents full value for ALTRAN without factoring in any execution risk.

-We also note that the Offer price represents a premium to the listed peer-group valuation and is identical to that paid to shareholders organised around APAX PARTNERS when a block of shares was purchased on 2 July 2019.
+We also note that the Offer price represents a premium to the listed peer-group valuation.